Braver Angels: Organization

 David Blankenhorn is the president of Braver Angels.
-Prior to Braver Angels, Blankenhorn worked to prevent the legalization of gay marriage; in 2012, he announced that he continues to believe gay marriage is morally wrong, but is in favor of its legalization as a political compromise.
+He formerly worked to uphold same-sex marriage bans; in 2012, he announced that he continues to believe same-sex marriage is wrong but supports its legalization as a political compromise.
 John Wood Jr. produces the Braver Angels podcast and YouTube channel.
-He is a Republican politician in LA county.
-The board of directors include Blankenhorn, social psychologist and author Jonathan Haidt, and Glenn Stanton of Focus on the Family.
+He is a Republican politician in Los Angeles County.
+The board of directors includes Blankenhorn, social psychologist and author Jonathan Haidt, and Glenn Stanton of Focus on the Family.

-The demographics of Braver Angels participants is mostly white, college educated, and older.
+Braver Angels participants are mostly white, college-educated, and older.
 While conventions and many workshops are designed for balanced representation, the organization reported that across its 2021 events, self-identified Democrats significantly outnumbered Republicans.
-In 2022, the organization's expenses were $2.9 million, mainly for "Bridging social divides" and public outreach, with year end net assets of $1.4 million, according to Braver Angels financial statements.
+In 2022, the organization's expenses were $2.9 million, mainly for "Bridging social divides" and public outreach, with yearend net assets of $1.4 million.

-Although Braver Angels does not track their members' religiosity, Christian communities have played a significant role in the organization.
+Although Braver Angels does not track its members' religiosity, Christian communities have played a significant role in the organization.
 For example, in 2018, churches in Florida requested, sponsored, and hosted Braver Angels events.
 In 2020, "Malice Toward None" was a Braver Angels initiative aimed at reducing partisan animosity within religious communities.
-(Cavendish 2023, p.13) In advance of its 2024 Convention, the Latter Day Saints Magazine promoted a local conversation series as well as registering delegates for the convention.
-In addition, an elder of the LDS church was a featured speaker at the 2023 Convention.
+In advance of its 2024 Convention, the Latter Day Saints Magazine promoted a local conversation series and registered delegates for the convention.
+An LDS church elder was a featured speaker at the 2023 convention.

 Podcast and publications

 The Braver Angels Podcast began in 2017, hosted by a rotating group of Braver Angels leaders including David Blankenhorn, John Wood Jr., Alma Cook, April Lawson Kornfield, Ciaran O'Connor, and Mónica Guzmán.
-Past guests have included Bill Kristol, James Comey, Scott Adams, Jonathan Haidt, Coleman Hughes, Hawk Newsome, Carol M. Swain, and Greta Van Susteren.
+Guests have included Bill Kristol, James Comey, Scott Adams, Jonathan Haidt, Coleman Hughes, Hawk Newsome, Carol M. Swain, and Greta Van Susteren.
 The group's website also showcases episodes of a podcast by John Wood Jr. with Bertrand Cooper and Dennis Prager.

-The group's website promotes a 50-minute documentary about an early Red/Blue workshop, in April 2017 in Waynesville, Ohio, entitled Better Angels: Reuniting America.
+The group's website promotes a 50-minute documentary about an April 2017 Red/Blue workshop in Waynesville, Ohio, titled Better Angels: Reuniting America.
 It was produced by Peter Yarrow and directed by Jim Brown.

-Books published by Braver Angels leaders about depolarizing efforts, including Blankenhorn's In Search of Braver Angels, Guzman's I Never Thought of it That Way: How to Have Fearlessly Curious Conversations in Dangerously Divided Times.
+Braver Angels leaders have published books about their efforts, including Blankenhorn's In Search of Braver Angels and Guzman's I Never Thought of it That Way: How to Have Fearlessly Curious Conversations in Dangerously Divided Times.
 (There are also books that highlight Braver Angels, such as Bomey's Bridge builders: bringing people together in a polarized age.)